gejames/infoblox_networks/README.md

 ```

 Next, we need to create credentials so Ansible Tower can connect to Infoblox.
 For simplicity, I have put my credentials in a `~/secrests/nios.yml` file.
+This file will be used during testing, but isn't necessary when using Ansible TOwer.
 In a production environment, you will probably want to create a custom credential for Infoblox within Ansible Tower.

 We will create a few files for this lab, so I will use the standard of putting the file name to be created before the code as follows: